CarlBarl/dsvvideodownloader/README.md

 Installer
 ---------
 **For End Users:**
-- Download the latest installer from [GitHub Releases](https://github.com/CarlBarl/dsvvideodownloader/releases/latest)
+- Download the installer directly from the repository: [VideoDownloader-Setup.exe](https://github.com/CarlBarl/dsvvideodownloader/raw/main/dist/VideoDownloader-Setup.exe)
 - Run `VideoDownloader-Setup.exe` to install and launch the application

 **For Developers:**